danpoj/box/README.md

 - **Testing**: A reducer is a pure function that doesn’t depend on your component.
 This means that you can export and test it separately in isolation.
 While generally it’s best to test components in a more realistic environment, for complex state update logic it can be useful to assert that your reducer returns a particular state for a particular initial state and action.
 - **Personal preference**: Some people like reducers, others don’t.
 That’s okay.
 It’s a matter of preference.
 You can always convert between useState and useReducer back and forth: they are equivalent!

-> reducers must be pure. reducer또한 `Immer`를 통해 쉽게 관리 가능하다.
+> reducers must be pure and immutable. reducer또한 `Immer`를 통해 쉽게 관리 가능하다.